 Gaillardia (Blanket Flower)

-Gaillardia shows off daisy-like flowers in red, orange, and yellow from early summer to fall.
-It handles hot, sunny spots and dry soil.
-The deep green leaves are a bit fuzzy.
+Bright red, orange, and yellow blooms give gaillardia its bold look.
+It handles hot, sunny spots and dry soil with ease.
+The deep green leaves are slightly fuzzy.
 Bees and butterflies love it, and pests usually don’t bother it.

 Sweet Alyssum